-Which of the following factors should affluent clients consider when planning their estates in 2015?
+Which of the following factors should affluent clients consider when planning their estates in 2016?

-Assets in a Credit Shelter Trust will not be eligible for a stepped-up basis upon the death of the surviving spouse.
+Assets in a Credit Shelter Trust will not be eligible for a stepped-up tax basis upon the death of the surviving spouse.

 While a testamentary trust (i.e., a trust created by the will) may no longer be needed for minimization of federal estate taxes, it might nonetheless continue to be a useful vehicle for asset protection and to accomplish personal goals for the beneficiaries.